top of page

 PLEASE NOTE: THIS POST CONTAINS AFFILIATE LINKS.
 I MAY RECEIVE A SMALL COMMISSION AT NO EXTRA COST TO YOU ON ANY PURCHASES MADE AFTER CLICKING/FOLLOWING A LINK.
 I ONLY PROMOTE PLACES/PRODUCTS/SERVICES THAT I VISIT, USE, & LOVE MYSELF.
 THANKS FOR SUPPORTING MY BLOG :)

-Amby eats gelato in a light pink puffer in Catania
+woman eating gelato in a light puffer in Campania, Italy in spring

 Highly recommend packing a light puffer for cooler spring days in Italy